Ramanagara

 Famous Bollywood movie Sholay was shot in 1975 at the surrounding hills of Ramanagara now called Ramagiri hills but also has nickname of Sholay hills.
+Also the 2022 Malayalam film Jana Gana Mana was also shot here.

-The town was known as Shamserabad at the ruling time of Tippu Sultan.
+The town was known as Shamsherabad or Ramserpuram at the ruling time of the Mysorean emperor, Tipu Sultan.
 It was called Closepet, after Sir Barry Close (1756–1813) in pre-independence times.
 This name is retained in geology.
-Then Closepet was called Ramanagara.
+Then Rahim Nagar or Shamserabad was called Ramanagara.
 Ramanagara's name was based on the historical story of the Ramayana.